The Drawbacks of 24-Hour Notice for Home Showing

 Types of Notices for Home Showing

 How you make your home available for showing might depend on your local custom.
 Rural and horse properties typically require more notice than an entry-level suburban home.
 In some markets on the East Coast, agents give more notice than is expected in certain markets on the West Coast.
-Here are sample types of notices:
+Some types of notices are:

-- Call First, Lockbox.
-Many real estate agents prefer this method.
+- Call First or Lockbox: Many real estate agents prefer this method.
 It means the buyer's agent calls the seller to let the seller know the agent is coming over with a buyer, and no appointment is necessary.
 Access is gained through a lockbox.

-- Appointment with Agent.
-The listing agent or an agent's representative must be present for all showings.
+- Appointment with the Seller's Agent: The listing agent or an agent's representative must be present for all showings.
 Sellers sometimes request this method in hopes the listing agent will point out features the buyer's agent might miss or by believing the listing agent can better "sell" the home than the buyer's agent.

-- Appointment with Seller / Tenant.
-The buyer's agent or the listing agent will make an appointment with the occupant of the home.
+- Appointment with Seller or Tenant: The buyer's agent or the listing agent will make an appointment with the occupant of the home.
 This could mean an appointment requires one-hour notice or a 5-day notice.
-It's whatever is workable between the seller and the buyer.
+Usually, it is whatever is workable between the seller and the buyer.

 Drawbacks of 24-Hour Notice to Show

-Whenever I see a home for sale that has a high number of days on market such as 90 or 120 days, the reason it hasn't yet sold can generally be found in the showing instructions.
-These are the homes that don't sell because they are difficult to show or are perceived to be difficult to show.
+Generally, a home that has a high number of days on market (the number of days a listing is active before listed as sale pending), such as 90 days or more, the showing instructions are the culprit.
+These are the homes that don't sell because they are difficult to show or are perceived as difficult to show.

 Agents generally show 5 or more homes at a time.
-If they have 10 homes to choose from, and all those 10 homes are similar to each other, the homes that require 24-hour notice do not get shown.
-Or, at least the 24-hour notice homes are shown as a last resort, after all other showings are exhausted.
+If they have 10 homes to choose from, and all 10 homes are similar to each other, the homes that require 24-hour notice do not get shown.
+The 24-hour notice homes may be shown as a last resort after all other showings are exhausted.

-Sometimes tenants require 24-hour notice by law.
+Sometimes tenants are required 24-hour notice by law.
 Agents know that showing a rental home means the tenant might not even be home at the appointment time, and there is little the agent can do to force the issue.
-Many agents prefer to sell a rental as a vacant home.
+For this reason, many agents prefer to sell a rental as a vacant home.

 When Is a 24-Hour Notice Acceptable for Home Showing?

 There are situations in which a 24-hour notice is acceptable.
 The problem is agents don't always read showing instructions and might just show up unannounced.
 Don't blame the listing agent for that mistake.
-Here are reasons why a seller might require a 24-hour notice:
+Some reasons a seller might want or need a 24-hour notice are:

-- A 24-hour notice is the norm.
-If all homes in your community require a 24-hour notice, then, by all means, ask for a 24-hour notice.
+- 24-hour notice is a norm: If all homes in your community require a 24-hour notice, you can ask for it without concern.

-- Tenant occupied.
-Many leases require a 24-hour notice.
+- Tenant occupied rental: Many leases require a 24-hour notice before showing.

-- Medical problems.
-The sellers might be ill and need to make prior arrangements to vacate prior to the showing.
+- The owner or tenant has medical problems: The sellers might be ill, disabled, or bedridden and need to make prior arrangements to vacate prior to the showing.

-- Undesirable element present.
-The sellers could be selling a home with pets, which may need to be contained or relocated before showing.
+- There may be an undesirable element present: The sellers could be selling a home with pets, which may need to be contained or relocated before showing.

-- Unorganized.
-The sellers could be simply fastidious or people who cannot juggle an appointment to show their home with their regular activities and may need more time to prepare.
+- The owners or tenants are too busy: The sellers could be fastidious, or people who do not have time to show their home with their regular activities, and need more time to prepare.

-- Reluctance to sell.
-Sometimes the sellers do not wish to make the home sale a priority and are not what one would call a motivated seller.
+- A reluctance to sell: Sometimes the sellers do not wish to make the home sale a priority and are not a motivated seller.

-- No competition.
-The home could be unique and highly desirable, so buyers may not mind giving a 24-hour notice.
+- The unit might have zero competition: The home could be unique and highly desirable, so buyers may not mind having to give a 24-hour notice.